fact-benchmark/factbenchmark/how.md

 Any time after a submission agents can provide annotations on claims.

 Annotations are relatively schema-less and open to interpretation.
 That said there are three categories of annotation:
-- Annotations that provide support that the claim was made and of interest
+- Annotations that provide support that the claim is check-worthy
 - Annotations that provide support (or refutation) of the claim itself, and
 - Other annotations.